-The measured resistance of the DPI was 0.048 (cmH2O)^{0.5}/ L/min-1, with a 4 kPa and 2 kPa pressure drop across the device corresponding to 128 L/min-1 and 90 L/min-1, respectively, indicating a low resistance inhaler (5)
+• The measured resistance of the DPI was 0.048 (cmH2O)0.5/ L min-1, with a 4 kPa and 2 kPa pressure drop across the device corresponding to 128 L min-1 and 90 L min-1, respectively, indicating a low resistance inhaler (5).
+The resistance of the prototype was less than the measured values of several

-The coating process employed to adhere the drug onto the bead surface disrupts large drug particle agglomerates (Figure 2).
-This enables the drug particles to detach from the bead surface largely in their primary particle size, producing excellent deposition profiles across a broad range of prescribed therapeutics agents (Table 1).
+• The coating process employed to adhere the drug onto the bead surface disrupts large drug particle agglomerates (Fig. 2).
+This enables the drug particles to detach from the bead surface largely in their primary particle size, producing excellent deposition profiles across a broad range of